Gaurav41446/freshersbatch-oct16/README.txt

-In this lecture we will learn about Branching.
+In this lecture we will learn about Branching in git.
 Few changes in file.